DukeLearningInnovation/kits/docs/how-do-i-combine-kits-for-my-multi-section-course.md

 ![image alt text](images/image_37.png)

-Now that you’ve created a combined kit, [learn how to add apps to your kit](https://docs.google.com/document/d/17-1HWr-IkumdWGgYknzBMmxPpZzjJi4cbPxFwmoYZUU/edit?usp=sharing).
+Now that you’ve created a combined kit, [learn how to add people to your kit](/how-do-i-add-people-to-my-kit.md).